How a DNA test led to a Kenyan safari adventure

-(CNN) — Tracey Cheatham didn't come to Kenya for the animals.
+Laikipia, Kenya (CNN) — Tracey Cheatham didn't come to Kenya for the animals.
 She came for the people.

 The doctor from Las Vegas has spent a year planning this trip with her lawyer husband Mark McIntire to celebrate her 50th birthday.